Amaha / / / The Role Of Your Partner In Baby Blues

 You can support your partner through baby blues with some simple efforts.
 Doing these will not only take the load off your wife but will also deepen your bond with the baby.

-Men face baby blues too.
-Although it is not hormone induced or caused due to bodily changes, dealing with baby blues can be a challenging time for husbands too, as they now become the caretaker for both the baby and the mother.
+Men face baby blues, too.
+Although it is not hormone-induced or caused by bodily changes, dealing with baby blues can be a challenging time for husbands, too, as they now become the caretaker for both the baby and the mother.
 You can have feelings of anxiety about the sudden life changes.
 There is fear of losing intimacy with your partner as the baby will now be the mother's priority.
 There can even be feelings of inadequacy as, biologically, women are the baby's primary caregivers.
 You may also feel burdened due to the financial aspect of having a baby.

 These feelings are entirely valid and need not be ignored.
 Do not be afraid to ask for help.
 Reach out to your immediate circle and take their help.
 You can even try out couples therapy to cope with these feelings together.

-Baby blues can be intimidating but need not be scary.
+Baby blues can be intimidating, but need not be scary.
 It is a normal condition that goes away after some time.
-However, if the symptoms persist even after that or worsen, it can be a sign of men postpartum depression.
+However, if the symptoms persist even after that or worsen, it can be a sign of men's postpartum depression.
 Seek the help of a mental health professional at the earliest if this happens.